 Weighted vs. unweighted GPA for high school

 A weighted average is often used to calculate the so-called weighted GPA.
 It's a term which rarely appears in the context of college GPA (although college GPA is computed using a weighted average method, with courses credits as weights), but is usually used for high school GPA.
 Let's have a closer look at this topic.

 The first thing which needs to be emphasized: you need to be precise, what you want to take into account during weighting - credits, course difficulty or maybe both these factors?

-Course difficulty is taken into account in most cases of weighted GPA calculations.
-It rewards you for taking classes from a higher level, by adding extra points to your grade.
+Course difficulty is taken into account in most weighted GPA calculations.
+It rewards you for taking classes of a higher level by adding extra points to your grade.
 There are a couple of types of more demanding courses, which influence your weighted GPA score:

 - AP Courses (Advanced Placement Courses) usually give you additional 1 point to your standard GPA score,

 - IB Courses (International Baccalaureate Courses) are also rewarded with 1 extra point,

 - College Prep classes can also add 1 point to your grade,